Dotrebski/python-projects/README.md

 # python-projects
-Some of the projects I have used Python in.
+Some of the Python projects unrelated to software testing I have worked on.